Skip to content

 With about 1.66 billion daily average users, Facebook offers a huge ready-made market.
 When you make your pitch on their advertising platform, you’re getting access to a wide range of clearly-defined audiences.

-You can tailor your ads based on a number of variables – like age, gender, interests, education – and avoid the hit-or-miss conundrum.
+You can tailor your ads based on a number of variables – like age, gender, interests, and education – and avoid the hit-or-miss conundrum.

 Facebook lets you drill down to see exactly who you’re getting through to.
 And if you consistently provide useful, engaging content (which of course includes links to your landing page), users will be inclined to do business with you.